 A little more touchup is needed on the back side.
 Notice the spring loaded oil reservoir cap which is missing on many of these fans.

 The cords have been replaced with an 18 gauge twisted pair rayon covered copper wire.
 The new headwire has been soldered to the stator.
 The windings are cloth covered and impregnated with the original factory varnish, but have been reinsulated as an extra measure.
-The grommets are original and are not made from rubber, but some sort of hard plastic.
+The grommets are original and are not made from rubber but rather some sort of hard plastic that is not Bakelite.
 The cords are also bound on the interior of the fan as to not pull loose.

 The collar has the original screws, but needs a little touchup.

-Notice that the the rivets on the back of the fan blade have not been painted, but rather polished and clear coated.
+Notice that the the rivets on the back of the fan blade have not been painted but polished and clear coated.